Vehicular automation: SAE autonomy levels

+All: 5; Full automation; System controls the vehicle under all conditions and circumstances.

 Technology

 Software

 Autonomous vehicle software generally contains several different modules that work together to enable self-driving capabilities.
 The perception module ingests and processes data from various sensors, such cameras, LIDAR, RADAR, and ultrasonic SONAR, to create a comprehensive understanding of the vehicle's surroundings.
 The localization module uses 3D point cloud data, GPS, IMU, and mapping information to determine the vehicle's precise position, including its orientation, velocity, and angular rate.
 The planning module takes inputs from both perception and localization to compute actions to take, such as velocity and steering angle outputs.
 These modules are typically supported by machine learning algorithms, particularly deep neural networks, which enable the vehicle to detect objects, interpret traffic patterns, and make real-time decisions.
 Furthermore, modern autonomous driving systems increasingly employ sensor fusion techniques that combine data from multiple sensors to improve accuracy and reliability in different environmental conditions.

 Perception

 The perception system is responsible for observing the environment.
 It must identify everything that could affect the trip, including other vehicles, pedestrians, cyclists, their movements, road conditions, obstacles, and other issues.
 Various makers use cameras, radar, lidar, sonar, and microphones that can collaboratively minimize errors.